“Believe in your infinite potential. Your only limitations are those you set upon yourself.

 4) Take Time to Self-Care.
-I must say I am a bit of a workaholic, which I don’t think is a necessarily a bad thing especially if you are hustling to be successful and accomplish your goals.
+I must say I am a bit of a workaholic, which I don’t think is necessarily a bad thing especially if you are hustling to be successful and accomplish your goals.
 I do think though I struggle with slowing a bit down and listening to my body.
 When you are feeling emotionally overwhelmed you must take time to relax and take care of your health.
 Make sure you get extra sleep and are eating a balanced diet.
-I tend to not have an appetite and miss some meals which breaks down my energy making me feel worse.
+I tend to not have an appetite and miss some meals which break down my energy making me feel worse.
 Meditation is also great and should be done all the time to keep your thoughts balanced.
 Meditating on positive things and the things you are proud and grateful for can make your thoughts come back to a better place.

 5) Create Accountability and Don’t Give Up.
 You are the master of your own life.
 You can climb out of this hole.
 Become self-aware and accept things you need to change that are unhealthy or that hold you back.
 Go back to your goals.
 Write them down and create different plans if others didn’t work.
 If you are struggling with a relationship own the things you can change and ask your partner to go to counseling to work on things so you can have a third party to hold you both accountable for trying to fix things.
 Some people can be accountable on their own and others need someone to help them be accountable.
 Find an outlet that can hold you accountable there is no shame in that.